paly2/scripts-for-git/README.md

 ### 1. `gitcreate`

-You can use it to make the first push to another repository.
-It add origin, it add files to .git, it commit and it push.
+You can use it to create a repository.
+You can create a local repository with another repository (for example in GitHub) if you give its adress.
+If you give an adress, you can push with the `push` option.
+You can also create a void repository in a new folder with the `new` option.
-`gitcreate <adress of other repository>`
+`gitcreate [new <name of the new folder>] [<adress of other repository> [push]]`

 ### 2. `gitpush`

 You can use it to make other push to the origin repository.
 It add files to .git, it commit and it push.
 `gitpush <commit message> [branch, default master]`

+### 3. `gitppush`

+It is similar of gitpush, but it avoids non-fast-forwards with a pull before the push.
+It is recommanded if there are several contributors in your repository.
+`gitppush <commit message> [branch, default master]`

-### 3. `fastforward`
+### 4. `fastforward`

 You can use it to solve conflicts (non-fast-forward).
 You can solve with some options :